How Project Transparency Can Boost Your Team’s Success

 3. Make collaboration easy

-Teams that collaborate well get better results and a key factor in collaboration is communication.
+Teams that collaborate well get better results and a key factor in collaboration is due to communication in project management.
 Open communication breaks down silos on interdisciplinary teams and keeps individual team members from working in isolation (even if they’re working remotely).
 Strong collaboration tools enable teams to identify and solve problems more quickly.

 4. Share calendars